alio-programmer/alio-programmer/README.md

 - 👋 Hi, I’m @alio-programmer
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning and revising c++ and python
+- 🌱 I’m currently at intermediate level in both C++ and Python
+- I am proficient in using Html and CSS to make basic and beutiful websites and will soon be completing javascript to take it to advance level
 - 📫 you can reach me via my other gmail id: gauravbisht82754@gmail.com